 |It is possible to mess up the order of entries in the storyboard by changing the start times explicitly in a way that they are not in ascending order any more.
 Skybrush Studio will fix the ordering of the entries the next time the transitions are recalculated, or before any operation for which the add-on needs the exact ordering of entries.|

 Once you are satisfied with your storyboard, you can press the Recalculate Transitions button to create automatic and optimal transitions between your formations without collisions.

 The popup menu that appears when clicking on the button offers various options to recalculate all transitions or only a subset of them.
 The recalculation process also creates or updates the constraints on your drones in your Drones collection to follow the given formations during their associated time interval.

-The main cues of the Storyboard can be rendered as time markers that appear in the Timeline Editor.
-To reset all time markers related to Skybrush Studio and update them based on the actual storyboard entries, press the Update Time Markers button at the bottom of the Storyboard panel (markers added manually will remain untouched).
+The main cues of the storyboard can be rendered as time markers that appear in the Timeline Editor.
+To reset all time markers related to Skybrush Studio and update them based on the current storyboard entries, press the Update Time Markers button at the bottom of the Storyboard panel (markers added manually will remain untouched).